Morgan279/tikv-website/content/docs/5.1/deploy/install/production.md

     tiup cluster
     ```

-4. If TiUP is already installed, update the TiUP cluster component to the latest version:
+4. If TiUP has been already installed, update the TiUP cluster component to the latest version:

     ```bash
     tiup update --self && tiup update cluster